 Read more: Visit Montserrat from Barcelona

-Why I think you should visit the Botanic Gardens in Utrecht
+Why I think you should visit the Botanical Gardens in Utrecht

 As I live in the Netherlands, I can easily go on day trips like this.
 I hear many international travelers, only interested in visiting Amsterdam.
 Via my blog, I’d like to show international travelers to the Netherlands that there is more to explore in and around Amsterdam.
 With only half an hour from Amsterdam, Utrecht is a great alternative to the overcrowded and overpriced capital.